-Chevrolet Malibu owners have reported 24 problems related to instrument panel (under the electrical system category).
+Chevrolet Malibu owners have reported 25 problems related to instrument panel (under the electrical system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Chevrolet Malibu based on all problems reported for the Malibu.

 I have several complaints about this car that I believe to be manufacturer defects.
 The most serious issue I found today (4/19/2014) when I smelled gas outside of my car.
 Upon looking underneath my car I found my gas tank leaking onto my exhaust pipe.
 I consider this to be a recall issue because there is absolutely no damage to the undercarriage of my car.
 One of the other serious issues I have found with my car include a brake light issue.
 My car was occasionally showing a "service traction/ esc" error code, which could not be explained by any mechanic or even a chevy dealership themselves.
 It wasn't until a friend following me pointed out that my brake lights didn't seem to be working right, did I realize I was having an issue.
 The brake lights do the exact opposite of what they should, but only on the occasions said error code is showing.
 I looked into the issue online and found this to be a common problem.
 Chevy has not been able to give me a solution to this problem.
 The third major safety issue I'd like to point out, I know from experience is not exclusive to my car.
 When I sit in the passenger seat of my Malibu, among every Malibu I have ever been, the passenger side airbag does not turn on.
 I am 26 and weigh 94lbs, so I don't know if my size is the reason I do not engage the airbag!? the final defect I had to deal with involved my driver side rim.
 I had a tiny little hair line crack on the inside of my rim, causing me to loose a lot of air in my tire.
 I consider this a manufacturer defect because my rim was not damaged in any other way shape or form.
 I had a hard time obtaining a new rim, because (according to everyone I called) the rim was in high demand.
 Please look into these issues and consider adding them to gm's current recall list.
 Thank you for reviewing my concerns. . .
 Updated 04-23-14.